 Title of Conference: Diverse Engagement: Drawing in the Margins.
 Poster Presentation: 'Current Trends and Practices in Community Media and their Contribution in Facilitating Social Cohesion and Community Development in Europe'.
 University of Cambridge, UK, 28th - 29th June 2010.

 Co-Investigator, Archiving the Archive: An Immersive, Located and Publicly Accessible Experience of Blythe House (March - June 2015).
 Higher Education Innovation Fund (HEIF) Grant.
-(With Principal Investigator Mr Simon Popple and Dr Alison Hess, Science Museum London and Tom Jackson, Research Associate, University of Leeds);
+(With Principal Investigator Mr Simon Popple and Co-Investigator Dr Alison Hess, Science Museum London and Tom Jackson, Research Associate, University of Leeds);

 Principal Investigator, Communities of Creative and Innovative Practice: Principles and Work at Duke Studios in Leeds (May 2014 - April 2015).
 Funding from Professional Services Sector Research and Innovation Hub, Leeds University Business School (with Co-Investigator Professor Kate Oakley and Duke Studios Directors, Miss Laura Wellington and Mr James Abbott-Donnelly);